What Is Authorisation in SOC 2?

 - Proactive Risk Management: Systematic mapping shifts your focus from reactive fixes to ongoing risk mitigation.

-Through these focused steps, your organization creates a defensible, auditable framework that reduces manual reconciliation and enhances compliance.
-Many audit-ready organizations standardize their control mapping early, ensuring that every access event remains securely documented.
+Through these focused steps, your organisation creates a defensible, auditable framework that reduces manual reconciliation and enhances compliance.
+Many audit-ready organisations standardise their control mapping early, ensuring that every access event remains securely documented.
 With a clear, continuously validated control record, you can defend your audit window with confidence and secure your compliance posture effectively.

 How Does Role-Based Access Control Enhance Security?